SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 ## HeadBot

 A small two-wheeled robot the size of a small backpack, HeadBot balances itself using a series of rapid forward and backward motions.
 Find him rolling around at various events around town rocking a totally-not-creepy styrofoam head and wearing one of his many stylish costumes.
 Headbot is fun to drive for people of all ages and is a great way for us to get more people excited about STEM and robotics!

-A list of parts and our code can be found [here](https://github.com/SouthEugeneRoboticsTeam/ursa)
+A our code and a list of parts can be found [here](https://github.com/SouthEugeneRoboticsTeam/ursa).

 ## Software tools